liosha2007/sdtraining-image-preparer/README.md

 ### TODO
 * Refresh thumbnails after cropping
-* Option to create caption files only when content is added
 * Hotkeys for cancelling and applying cropping
 * Button to close and drop project files
 * Button to create/drop all caption files
-* Scroll filename on status bar
 * .0 in image size under thumbnails
 * Button to delete source image
 * Square cropping area